SystemVerilog: New data types

 New integer types: SystemVerilog defines byte, shortint, int and longint as two-state signed integral types having 8, 16, 32, and 64 bits respectively.
 A bit type is a variable-width two-state type that works much like logic.
 Two-state types lack the X and Z metavalues of classical Verilog; working with these types may result in faster simulation.

-Structures and unions work much like they do in the C programming language.
+Structures and unions work much like they do in the C language.
 SystemVerilog enhancements include the packed attribute and the tagged attribute.
 The tagged attribute allows runtime tracking of which member(s) of a union are currently in use.
 The packed attribute causes the structure or union to be mapped 1:1 onto a packed array of bits.
-The contents of struct data types occupy a continuous block of memory with no gaps, similar to bitfields in C and C++:
+The contents of struct data types occupy a continuous block of memory with no gaps, similar to bit fields in C and C++: